 Student veterans may attend classes at Mildred Elley for up to 90 days after submitting proof of eligibility for Chapter 33 or Chapter 31 educational benefits without penalty until the VA provides payment to Mildred Elley.

-These students will not be required to borrow funds to cover outstanding charges for tuition and fees due to late payment from the VA.
-Effective 8/1/2019.
+Mildred Elley will not impose any penalty, including the assessment of late fees, the denial of access to classes. libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from VA under chapter 31 or 33.